Rudloff/mls-cell-map/README.md

 ## Layers

 * Cells: estimated position and range of cells, based on collected data
-* Coverage: places where we have data
+* Coverage: places where Mozilla Location Service has collected data

 ## License